Suresh-Panchala/BeagleBoneBlack/README.md

 Getting Started with Build Process :

-1.Setting up Building Environment and Tools:
+1. Setting up Building Environment and Tools:

-      There are a list of packages and tools that are mandatory, listed below :
+      There are a list of packages and tools that are mandatory, listed below sudo apt-get install which

-      which
       sed
       make (version 3.81 or any later)
       binutils